shahpratik02/Alternative-Index-Policy/README.md

-Please read the report to understand all the experiments
+Please read the paper to understand all the experiments: https://arxiv.org/abs/2412.12641